Fast Convex Optimization for Two-Layer ReLU Networks: Equivalent Model Classes and Cone Decompositions: Efficient Global Optimization

 \textbf{Restarts}: Resetting \( (\yk, t_k) \gets (\xk, 1) \) in the middle of optimization is called \emph{restarting}.
 Restarting methods adapt to strong convexity and can attain a fast linear rate of convergence~\citep{nesterov2007proximalgradient, allen2014linear}.
 Although C-GReLU is not strongly-convex, restarts can allow FISTA to adapt to local curvature~\citep{giselsson2014restart}.
 We restart FISTA when \( \abr{\xkk - \xk, \xkk - \yk} > 0 \) --- that is, \( \xkk \) is not a descent step with respect to the proximal gradient mapping~\citep{odonoghue2015restarts}.

 \textbf{Data Normalization}: The proximal step~\eqref{unconstrained:eq:line-search-cond} is equivalent to composition of a gradient update with the group soft-thresholding operator.
-Thresholding is highly sensitive to rounding errors in computation of the gradient and, since errors accumulate in the ``memory'' \( y_k \), it is critical to improve condition of this computation.
+Thresholding is sensitive to rounding errors in computation of the gradient and, since errors accumulate in the ``memory'' \( y_k \), it is critical to improve the conditioning of this computation.
 Appendix~\ref{app:data-normalization} describes a simple data transformation which works well in practice.

 Combining these elements together gives an efficient algorithm for C-GReLU which we call R-FISTA.